ndaman/damagetolerance/docs/exam 3/lecture22.md

 -   In many structures, multiple load paths are not practical
 -   It is also possible for the critical crack length to be much smaller than is easily detectable
 -   In these cases, safe life design is used to identify a certain number of cycles a part can sustain before it needs to be replaced
--   This often requires replacing parts pre-maturely
+-   This often requires replacing parts prematurely

 ----
 ## single load path - damage tolerant